 Highly sociable, he became great friends with William Hawkins and other members of the painters department.
 He was an active member of the works cycling club and took part in their social rides and races.

-His social circle included the likes of Sebright, Hawkins, Johnson, Rickets and Greatbach, a real who's who of Victorian ceramic artists.
+His social circle included the likes of Richard Sebright, William Hawkins, Johnson, Rickets and Greatbach, a real who's who of Victorian ceramic artists.

 Charley quickly developed his own speciality, notably paintings of flying swans and birds in moonlit scenes.
 They became his trademark or signature pieces and during his employment with the Worcester factory, no other decorator was allowed to paint them.